7

 Examples

-Cornell University’s Latino Living Center provides housing, culturally-relevant activities.
+Latino Living Center: Cornell University provides this housing with culturally-relevant activities.
 Similarly Casa Latina at Knox College houses students committed to sharing their culture with others on campus.
 Considered a cultural center, it presumably offers a location to practice the Spanish language.

-Technically, Western Washington University states their Black Affinity Housing “does not discriminate on the basis of race….no student is excluded from joining it.
+Black Affinity Housing: Western Washington University states this program “does not discriminate on the basis of race….no student is excluded from joining it.
 The community welcomes all residents who are interested in exploring and celebrating the diversity of Black and African American people and culture.”
 Their goal is “fostering a sense of belonging for all residents by creating a safe environment for open, honest, and sometimes challenging dialogue, to assist members of historically marginalized identities in supporting each other.”

 No member found